dolthub/sqllogictest/README.md

 # How Dolt uses sqllogictest

-To measure [Dolt's](https://docs.dolthub.com/introduction/what-is-dolt) SQL correctness, we test each release of Dolt against a SQL testing suite called sqllogictest.
-This suite consists of 5.9 million SQL queries and their results, using the results returned by MySQL as a reference.
-Here are our most (benchmarchs and metrics.)[https://docs.dolthub.com/sql-reference/benchmarks]
+To measure [Dolt's](https://docs.dolthub.com/introduction/what-is-dolt) SQL correctness, we test each release of Dolt against the sqllogictest SQL test suite.
+This suite consists of 5.9 million SQL queries and the results of running them against MySQL.
+Here are our [most recent benchmarks and metrics](https://docs.dolthub.com/sql-reference/benchmarks).

 # Parser